-- Graduate auditions in January: many positions available; MFA and PhD Reps and Academic Program Coordinator put out a call for volunteer helpers - Graduation Celebration in May: Grad Facilitator and BFA Class Rep ask for volunteers - Large Department events: volunteers requested by Department Chair or staff.
+- Graduate auditions in January: many volunteer positions available; MFA and PhD Reps and Academic Program Coordinator put out a call helpers.
+First and second year students are required to volunteer and third year and beyond students are asked to contribute in manageable ways. - Graduation Celebration in May: Grad Facilitator and BFA Class Rep ask for volunteers - Large Department events: volunteers requested by Department Chair or staff. - Share studio music resources for the Dance Music Database in Box.